AMSP-04/NETN-LOG/README.md

 # NETN LOG

-The NATO Education and Training Network (NETN) Logistics FOM Module.
+The NATO Education and Training Network Logistics Module (NETN LOG).

+## Background
+Military logistics is the discipline of planning and carrying out the movement and maintenance of military forces including storage, distribution, maintenance and transportation of materiel.

+## Description

-This module is a specification of how to represent logistics services provided to participants in a federated distributed simulation.
+This module is a specification of how to model logistics services in a federated distributed simulation.

 The specification is based on IEEE 1516 High Level Architecture (HLA) Object Model Template (OMT) and primarily intended to support interoperability in a federated simulation (federation) based on HLA.
-An HLA OMT based Federation Object Model (FOM) is used to specify types of data and how it is encoded on the network.
-The NETN FOM FOM module is available as a XML file for use in HLA based federations.
+A Federation Object Model (FOM) Module is used to specify how data is represented and exchanged in the federation.
+The NETN LOG FOM module is available as an XML file for use in HLA based federations.

 ## Purpose

-The NETN LOG module provides a common standard interface for negotiation, delivery and acceptance of logistics services where service providers and consumers are represented in different systems in a federated distributed simulation.
+NETN LOG provides a common standard interface for negotiation, delivery, and acceptance of logistics services between federates modelling different entities involved in the service transaction.
+E.g simulation of the transport of a unit modelled in another simulator.

 ## Scope

-The NETN Logistics module covers the following services:
+NETN LOG covers the following services:

-* Supply Service offered by a facility, unit or entity with a capability to provide supplies to the consumer.
-The supplies are transferred from the provider to the consumer of this service.
+* Supply Service offered by a federate capable of simulating the transfer of supplies to the consumer.
-* Storage Service offered by a facility, unit or entity with a capability to store supplies.
-The supplies are transferred from the consumer to the provider of this service.
+* Storage Service offered by a federate capable of simulating receiving the transfer of supplies from the consumer.
-* Transport Service offered by a facility, unit or entity with a capability to transport non-consumable materiel.
-Units can embark, be transported and then disembark.
+* Transport Service offered by a federate capable of simulating loading, transport and/or unloading of non-consumable materiel.
-* Repair service offered by a facility, unit or entity with the capability to repair non-consumables materiel, e.g platforms.
+* Repair Service offered by a federate capable of simulating repair of consumer provided non-consumable materiel, e.g platforms.

 Examples of use:

 * Refuelling of aircraft at an airbase or in the air
 * Transport of supplies between facilities
-* Repair of damaged platforms in facility or by unit
+* Repair of damaged platforms in a facility or by unit
 * Transport of units, platforms, and humans by train, ship, or aircraft
-* Embarkment and disembarkment of units on platforms

 ## [Changelog](changelog.md)